HL7/fhir-saner/input/pagecontent/test_plan.md

 available for use.
 The new Computable Measure Definition will result in at least one different calculated result in a Measure Report based on the provided test data.
 This scenario otherwise follows the Automated Measure Computation and Reporting scenario

-#### Automation Test Data

-The [test data](index.html#automation-data) were developed with the following questions in mind.
-Using data gathered electronically from an EHR:

-* Can it accurately and consistently be discerned that an inpatient with COVID-19 was admitted on the previous day?
-* Can it accurately and consistently be discerned that an inpatient had a positive viral laboratory result for SARS-Co-V-2, the organisms causing COVID-19?
-Likewise can it accurately and consistently be discerned when they did not?
-* Can it accurately and consistently be discerned if a patient is suspected of COVID-19 by ICD-10-CM / SNOMED CT diagnosis or problem list codes in the absence of a positive laboratory test for SARS-Co-V-2, the organisms causing COVID-19?
-Likewise can it accurately and consistently be discerned when they did not?
-* Can it accurately and consistently be determined that a patient has had a specimen collected in the previous 14 days that was positive for SARS-Co-V-2, the organisms causing COVID-19?
-The scenarios tested will include those where specimens were collected prior to admission.
-Likewise can it accurately and consistently be discerned when they did not?
-* Can it accurately and consistently be determined that the only prior positive viral laboratory result for SARS-Co-V-2, the organisms causing COVID-19 was collected on the day of Connectathon?
-* Can it be identified accurately and consistently that an inpatient’s location is or is not an intensive care unit?
-* Can it accurately and consistently be determined that a patient is located in the Emergency Department at the time of Connectathon, or that patient is not?
-* Can it accurately and consistently be determined that a patient was on a mechanical ventilator on the day of Connectathon, or that he was not?

 ### Reporting in CSV Format
 Send CSV Data to a system for reporting.